How to Use Gmail to Send WordPress Emails

 Then follow the instructions above to allow less secure apps in your dedicated Gmail account (not the admin account).

-All of the configuration settings for Ultimate Branding appear on one page.
-There’s 9 settings you need to configure to get started.
+All of the configuration settings for Branda appear on one page.
+Here’s how to set them up.

-- For From Email Address, Enter your Gmail/G Suite email address that you will be sending emails from
+For Sender Email Address, Enter your Gmail/G Suite email address that you will be sending emails from

-- If you wish to specify the name that all your emails will come from, select On for Force from name replacement, then enter the name you would like to use.
+If you wish to specify the name that all your emails will come from, select Enable for From name replacement, then enter the name you would like to use.

-- For SMTP host, whether you’re using Gmail or G Suite, enter smtp.gmail.com
+For host, whether you’re using Gmail or G Suite, enter smtp.gmail.com

-- For SMTP Username, enter the same email address you entered in step 1 (From email address).
+For Username, enter the same email address you entered in the sender email address).
 These must match

-- For SMTP Password, enter the password for your Gmail or G Suite account.
+For Password, enter the password for your Gmail or G Suite account.

-Then scroll to the bottom of the page and push the Save Settings button.
-After the page refreshes, you can send yourself a test message to ensure you configured Ultimate Branding properly.
+Then push the Save button.
+After the page refreshes, you can send yourself a test message to ensure you configured Branda properly.
+Push the Send Test Email button near the top of the page and enter your email in the popup box.
+If it doesn’t work, double check your settings.

 That’s a Wrap